 The Spirit of Speyside Whisky Festival is an established event on the whisky lover’s calendar!
 It features around two hundred events over the four and a half days, ranging from a formal Opening Gala, exclusive whisky dinners, to in depth tours of distilleries not normally open to the public, to more family orientated events such as scenic train trips through the whisky heartland with the Keith & Dufftown Railway.
 First May bank holiday weekend.

-Scottish Traditional Boat Festival, Portsoy 30th June and 1st July 2018
+Scottish Traditional Boat Festival, Portsoy 22nd and 23rd June 2024

 Scottish Highland Games are a series of events where people gather to watch athletes from throughout Scotland and further afield toss the caber, throw the hammer, and take part in many other traditional games.
 From the skill and agility of the heavies, the colourful and proud massed pipebands, and the traditional flair of the highland dancers, this is a spectacle not to be missed.
 Those within easy reach of the cottages include games at Gordon Castle, Tomintoul, Dufftown and Aberlour.